+130 CONCORD.
+S. M. O. HOLDEN.

 2 Let those refuse to sing,

 Who never knew our God;

 But Servants of the heavenly King,

 May speak their joys abroad.

-3 The God who rules on high, And all the earth surveys, Who rides upon the stormy sky, And calms the roaring seas.
+3 The God who rules on high,

+And all the earth surveys,

+Who rides upon the stormy sky,

-4 This awful God is ours, Our Father and our love; He will send down his heavenly powers To carry us above.
+And calms the roaring seas.
+This awful God is ours,

+4 Our Father and our love;

+He will send down his heavenly powers

+To carry us above.

 5 There we shall see his face,

-And never, never sin;
+- And never, never sin;

 There, from the rivers of his grace

 Drink endless pleasures in.

-6 Yea, and before we rise To that immortal state, The thoughts of such amazing bliss, Should constant joys create.
+6 Yea, and before we rise

+To that immortal state,

+The thoughts of such amazing bliss,

+- Should constant joys create.

-7 The men of grace have found
+1 The men of grace have found

-Glory begun below;

-Celestial fruits, on earthly ground,
+Glory begun below; Celestial fruits, on earthly ground,

 From faith and hope do grow.

 8 Then let our songs abound,

-And every tear be dry;
+Ŭ And every tear be dry;

 We're marching through Immanuel's ground

 To fairer worlds on high.

-1 The hill of Zion yields
+SECOND HYMN.

+1

 A thousand sacred sweets,

 Before we reach the heavenly fields,

 Or walk the golden streets.

-2 The men of grace have found Glory begun below; Celestial fruit on earthly ground From faith and hope may grow.
+2 The men of grace have found

+Glory begun below;

+Celestial fruit on earthly ground

+From faith and hope may grow.

 3 Yea, and before we rise

-To that immortal state,

-The thoughts of such amazing bliss
+To that immortal state, The thoughts of such amazing bliss

 Should constant joys create.

-4 There we shall see his face,
+4 (D) 1 11 1 C.

-And never, never sin;
+× And never, never sin;

 There, from the rivers of his grace,

 Drink endless pleasures in.

-5 Then let our songs abound,

-And every tear be dry:

-We're marching through Immanuel's ground,

-To fairer worlds on high.
+5 Then let our songs abound, And every tear be dry: We're marching through Immanuel's ground, To fairer worlds on high.